clarissafchen/domus/README.md

 Users can add reminders, notes, tasks, and events through chat or screenshots.
 Domus converts these inputs into structured memory items that can be retrieved, updated, or deleted later.

-This project was built using Google AI models and Google Cloud services as part of a hackathon project submission.
+This project was built using Gemini models, Google ADK, and Google Cloud services as part of a hackathon project submission.

 ---